irinatu17/Art-of-Tea/README.md

 3. Install all requirements from the **requirements.txt** file putting this command into your terminal:
 `pip3 install -r requirements.txt`
 4. In the terminal in your IDE migrate the models to crete a database using the following commands:
+`python3 manage.py makemigrations`
 `python3 manage.py migrate`
 5. Load the data fixtures(**categories**, **products**, **itinerary**, **itinerary_items**) in that order into the database using the following command:
 `python3 manage.py loaddata <fixture_name>`
-6. Create a super user to have an access to the the admin panel(you need to follow the instructions then and insert username,email and password):
+6. Create a superuser to have an access to the the admin panel(you need to follow the instructions then and insert username,email and password):
 `python3 manage.py createsuperuser`
 7. You will now be able to run the application using the following command:
 `python3 manage.py runserver`